1Marc/marcgrabanski.com/src/pages/articles/2022-05-10-vanilla-javascript-todomvc/index.md

 > Diffing seems necessary when your UI gets complicated to the level that a small change requires a full page re-render.
 However, I don't think this is necessary for at least 95% of the websites on the internet.

-I agree with him that most websites and web apps don't suffer from this issue, even when re-rendering the needed components based on the application state in vanilla like a framework would.
+I agree anecdotally that most websites and web apps don't suffer from this issue, even when re-rendering the needed components based on vanilla's application state like a framework.

 My issue with modern frameworks and the DOM diffing approach is that they typically necessitate that you render the entire App client-side.
 In my vanilla JS projects, I only re-render the most minimal parts of the page necessary.
-There's my argument for not needing DOM diffing everywhere ... it is inefficent in many cases because it forces you to render all of your app client-side increasing startup time and the amount the client has to do overall.
+There's my argument for not needing DOM diffing everywhere ... it is inefficient in many cases because it forces you to render all of your App client-side increasing startup time and the amount the client has to do overall.

 That said, if you do need DOM diffing in parts of a vanilla app, there are smaller libraries that do just that: